Smooth and probabilistic PARAFAC model with auxiliary covariates: Case study

+We now apply SPACO to a longitudinal immunological data set on COVID 19 from the IMPACT study \citep{lucas2020longitudinal}.
+Initially, the data contained 180 samples on 135 immunological features, collected from 98 participants with COVID-19 infection.
+We filter out features with more than $20\%$ missingness among collected samples and imputed the missing observations using MOFA \citep{argelaguet2018multi} for the remaining features.
+This leaves us with a complete matrix with 111 features and 180 samples, which is organized into a tensor of size $(I, T, J) = (98, 35, 111)$ where $T$ is the number of unique DFSO (days from symptom onsite) in this data set.
+This is a sparsely observed tensor, and the average observing rate is 1.84 along the time dimension.
+Apart from the immunological data, the data set also provides non-immunological covariates.
+We use eight static risk factors as our covariate $\bZ$ (COVID\_risk1 - COVID\_risk5, age, sex, BMI), and four symptom measures as additional responses (ICU, Clinical score, LengthofStay, Coagulopathy).

-We apply SPACO to dataset A with $K = 5$ factors.
-The right half of Figure \ref{fig:example1} shows example plots of raw observations against our reconstructions across all samples.
+We run SPACO with processed $\bX$, $\bZ$, and model rank $K=4$, selected from finding the first maxima for the five-fold cross-validated marginal log-likelihood.
+Fig.\ref{fig:IMPACT_overview} shows example plots of raw observations against our reconstructions across all samples.
 We see a positive correlation between these observed and reconstructed values.

-We evaluate the overall predictive power of our model based on LOSOCV.
-For each subject $i$, our prediction for $x_{itj}$ is

-Table \ref{tab:variance_dataA} shows the average percent of variance explained across subjects, based on in-sample measures and LOSOCV.
-There are two types of in-sample measures.
-The first column ``insample" uses the posterior mean $\bmu$ from SPACO for the above values $\hat{u}_{ik}$.
-The second and third columns ``insample0" and ``cv.insample0" use only the estimated $\bbeta$ from SPACO, with $\bbeta$ of the former estimated using lasso penalties $\lambda_{2k} = 0$ and $\bbeta$ of the later estimated using lasso penalties chosen by cross-validation (fixing other model parameters).
-The columns ``cv.SPACO" and ``cv.SPACO-" are reconstruction errors using LOSOCV, where we use $\hat \bbeta^{-i}$, $ \bV^{-i}$, and $\bPhi^{-i}$ estimated excluding subject $i$.
-Comparing ``cv\_SPACO" and ``cv\_SPACO-", ``cv\_SPACO-" estimates $\hat \bbeta^{-i}$ in a post-processing step after fitting the other model parameters.

-Figure \ref{fig:pval-giorgeo} shows the negative logarithms of the p values from the randomized association tests, both for partial correlation and for marginal association.